JaimeStill/PatternsAndPractices/11-material.md

 These aspects are what this documentation will cover in detail.

-> Although some of the Material components will be introduced here, they will be discussed in detail in the [Components](./14-components.md) and [Routes](./15-routes.md) articles.
+> Although some of the Material components will be introduced here, they will be discussed in detail in the [Components](./14-components.md) through [Routes](./17-routes.md) articles.

 ## [Theming](#material)